-Scientific Research and Application is an interactive, lab-based science class for the senior who is interested in understanding how science works.
+Scientific Research and Application is a senior-level, lab-based science class for the student who is interested in understanding how science works.
 Current global issues relating to science will be explored through the use of scientific research principles.
 Students will enhance their investigative, research, data analysis, presentation, debate, and peer review skills through independent and group projects.
 Topics of study include agriculture, water conservation, climate change, green technology, alternative sources of energy, and waste management.
 (Prerequisite: Two science credits)